 Food not mentioned above.

-Timing and assembling for the places are flexible; we could change it because of traffic or timing during the tour.
+Timing and assembling for the places are flexible; we could change them because of traffic or timing during the tour.
 But we will cover all the places mentioned in the itinerary.

 Bengali local food is spicy.
 Plain rice, vegetables, fish & meat are available in restaurants.
-Biriyani & Khichuri made of Rice, lentil, meat, and special spices are the famous food of old Dhaka also available in other cities.
-(Non-spicy food is possible to order at most of the restaurant if you like.)
+Biriyani & Khichuri made of Rice, lentils, meat, and special spices are the famous food of old Dhaka also available in other cities.
+(Non-spicy food is possible to order at most of the restaurants if you like.)

 It requires modest clothes to visit any mosque.
-It does not allow shorts for the purpose, and especially, women have to cover the hair and arms with the clothes.
+It does not allow shorts for the purpose, and especially, women have to cover their hair and arms with clothes.

-Itinerary could be changed because of tides, daylight hours, moon phase and weather.
+The itinerary could be changed because of tides, daylight hours, moon phase, and weather.
 But we always try to cover all the mentioned places.